Nikolai Mikhailov (politician)

-Nikolai Aleksandrovich Mikhailov (Russian: Николай Александрович Михайлов; 10 October 1906 – 25 May 1982) was a Soviet politician, journalist, diplomat, Komsomol and Communist Party official.
+Nikolai Aleksandrovich Mikhailov (10 October 1906 – 25 May 1982) was a Soviet politician, journalist, and diplomat who served as First Secretary of the Komsomol from 1938 to 1952 and as Minister of Culture from 1955 to 1960.

 Biography

 Mikhailov was born into the family of a shoemaker.
 After the October Revolution, he worked for his father and then became a laborer at the Hammer and Sickle plant.
 He joined the Red Army in 1930 and became a member of the All-Union Communist Party (b) in the same year.
 He took three courses in journalism at the Moscow State University.